 This section is intended to assist you with the initial set up and configuration of Solace Virtual Message Routers (VMRs) with common hypervisors and cloud services.
-After working through the information provided, you should be able to get a Solace VMR instance up and running and ready for messaging.
+After working through the information provided, you will be able to get a Solace VMR instance up and running and ready for messaging.

 The VMR is a software-based message router application.
 The VMR resides in a container that is wrapped with a Linux OS to form a VMR virtual machine image.

 Solace offers the following types of VMRs:

 - Enterprise Edition: A full-featured commercial software product available through a paid subscription license.